Alcathoe bat: Taxonomy

 On the basis of mitochondrial DNA sequence analysis, Myotis alcathoe first appeared close to Geoffroy's bat (Myotis emarginatus) of southern Europe, North Africa, and southwestern Asia.
 However, a study of the mitochondrial cytochrome b gene incorporating many Myotis species did not support this relationship, and could not place M. alcathoe securely at a specific position among Eurasian Myotis.
-In 2012, a closely related species, Myotis hyrcanicus, was named from Iran.
+In 2012, a closely related species, Myotis hyrcanicus, was described from Iran.
 It is morphologically difficult to distinguish from M. alcathoe, but sufficiently distinct genetically to be considered a separate species.

-The population of Myotis alcathoe in Krasnodar Krai on the Russian Black Sea coast is genetically distinct from populations in the rest of Europe and is accordingly recognized as a subspecies, Myotis alcathoe circassicus, first named in 2016.
+The population of Myotis alcathoe in Krasnodar Krai on the Russian Black Sea coast is genetically distinct from populations in the rest of Europe and is accordingly recognised as a subspecies, Myotis alcathoe circassicus, first named in 2016.
 Within the remaining populations (subspecies Myotis alcathoe alcathoe), two groups with slightly divergent mitochondrial DNA sequences (separated by 1.3 to 1.4% sequence divergence) are distinguishable within the species, which probably correspond to different glacial refugia where M. alcathoe populations survived the last glacial period.
 One, known as the "Hungarian" group, has been recorded from Spain, France, Austria, Hungary, and Slovakia, and probably corresponds to a refugium in Iberia; the other, the "Greek" group, is known only from Greece and Slovakia.

 The specific name, alcathoe, refers to Alcathoe, a figure from Greek mythology who was turned into a bat when she refused the advances of the god Dionysus.
 She was associated with gorges and small streams, the preferred habitat of Myotis alcathoe in Greece.
 In their original description, von Helversen and colleagues described her as a nymph, and the common name "nymph bat" has therefore been used for this species.
 However, none of the classical sources speak of Alcathoe as a nymph; instead, she was a princess, the daughter of King Minyas of Orchomenos.
 Therefore, Petr Benda recommended in 2008 that the common name "Alcathoe bat" or "Alcathoe myotis" be used instead.
 Other common names include "Alcathoe's bat" and "Alcathoe whiskered bat".
 The name of the subspecies M. a. circassicus refers to Circassia, a historical region of the northwestern Caucasus.